 1.1 Purpose

-Bangkok Life Assurance Public Company Limited (the Company) is committed to sustainable business operations by upholding human rights, freedom, equality, and diversity, while embracing differences of both internal and external stakeholders.
-The Company adheres to international human rights principles, ensuring that no individual’s rights and freedoms are violated or restricted.
-The Company prioritizes fair and transparent operations, respecting the rights of customers, employees, community, suppliers, and partners.
+Committed to sustainable business operations, Bangkok Life Assurance Public Company Limited (the Company) upholds human rights, freedom, equality, and diversity, while embracing differences of both internal and external stakeholders in accordance with international human rights principles.
+The Company shall not take any actions that violate or restrict individual’s rights and freedoms with adherence to international human rights laws and standards.
+The Company prioritizes fair and transparent operations, respecting the rights of customers, employees, life insurance agents and financial advisors, suppliers, business partners, and communities.
 This includes upholding labor and human rights in hiring practices and ensuring fair, equal treatment of employees.
 These commitments are clearly stated in the Company’s code of conduct.

 1.2 Scope

-This policy applies to Bangkok Life Assurance Public Company Limited and its subsidiaries, both domestic and international, if any.
-International subsidiaries must seek approval to adopt this policy, or use it as a guideline for preparing an equivalent policy.
+This policy applies to Bangkok Life Assurance Public Company Limited, its subsidiaries, both domestic and international, if any, and all groups of stakeholders.

 1.3 Effective Date